gitbls/autoAP/README.md

 autoAP is not intended to replace hostapd.
 If your use case needs a full-function Access Point, you want hostapd.
 A typical use case for autoAP would be for a Pi that you're taking outside of your known WiFi networks, and want to connect to it from another device in order to configure it, use it for demonstration purposes, etc.

-autoAP was initially created by [jake](https://raspberrypi.stackexchange.com/users/92303/jake) and posted in the article [Automatically Create Hotspot if no Network is Available](https://raspberrypi.stackexchange.com/questions/100195/automatically-create-hotspot-if-no-network-is-available).
+autoAP was initially created by [jake](https://raspberrypi.stackexchange.com/users/92303/jake) and posted in the article [Automatically Create Hotspot if no Network is Available](https://raspberrypi.stackexchange.com/questions/100195/automatically-create-hotspot-if-no-network-is-available). autoAP is built on the original idea, but with code improvements and an easy-to-use installer.

 There are other tools, such as [wifi-connect](https://github.com/balena-io/wifi-connect).
 My take is that wifi-connect is a more heavyweight solution with correspondingly more features.

-autoAP, on the other hand, is super-lightweight, and can install on Raspbian Full or Raspbian Lite without requiring any additional software to be installed.
+autoAP, on the other hand, is super-lightweight, and can install on Raspbian Full or Raspbian Lite and does not require any additional software to be installed.

 ## Requirements